Baku Safety Guide

 Women Travelers

-• Sit in women-only metro carriages
+• Sit in women-only front sections on metro carriages marked with pink stickers.

 LGBTQ+ Travelers